How to Respond to I-485 RFE: Common Requests and Strategy 2026

 1. Explain impossibility: Written statement explaining why the document cannot be obtained.
 Include attempts made to obtain it.

 2. Provide substitute evidence: Alternative documents proving the same facts.
 If the birth certificate is unavailable, provide baptismal records, school records, and affidavits from relatives.
+If an RFE asks for marriage evidence and a standard record is unavailable, provide alternative documents that prove the relationship.

 4. Affidavits: Sworn statements from knowledgeable individuals.
 Two affidavits from relatives with personal knowledge of the birth when no birth certificate exists.